-- (a) Helicopters shall only be operated under VFR at night with the aid of NVIS if the operator has been approved by the Authority. - (b) To obtain such approval by the Authority, the operator shall: - (1) operate in commercial air transport (CAT) and hold a MCAR-PART-ORO; - (2) demonstrate to the Authority: - (i) compliance with the applicable requirements contained in this Subpart; - (ii) the successful integration of all elements of the NVIS.
+- (a) Helicopters shall only be operated under VFR at night with the aid of NVIS if the operator has been approved by the Authority. - (b) To obtain such approval by the Authority, the operator shall: - (1) operate in commercial air transport (CAT) and hold a CAT AOC in accordance with MCAR-Part-ORO; - (2) demonstrate to the Authority: - (i) compliance with the applicable requirements contained in this Subpart; - (ii) the successful integration of all elements of the NVIS.